splitstrument/training/network/README.md

    * Only training of network and running a prediction is guaranteed to be adjusted properly
    * Evaluation is solved in separate code in folder `../evaluation`
 * Adjusted `train.py` to be able to train multiple configuration one after another
-* Created `api.py` to allow access to training and prediction from outside code
+* Created `api/prediction.py` to allow access to prediction from outside code
 * Adjusted `dataloader.py` to enable mixing of different datasets
     * For examples of mixed datasets see configurations in `configuration/splitstrument`

 # API

-TODO describe
+The file `api/prediction.py` allows outside code to setup a prediction engine and run predictions without having to know all internals of the code in `network`.
+A prediction can be started by calling `create_engine` with the path to some training folder and passing the resulting engine together with a mix as an STFT to `run_prediction`.
+The result will be two stems as audio data containing the separated instrument and all the other instruments.

 # Basic guitar prediction